techlib/celus/docs/external-api.rst

 The ``complete_data`` field indicates whether the data returned by the API endpoint is complete.
 If the data is not complete, the ``status`` field will contain a message explaining why the data is not complete.
 One possible reason is that there is no data for the requested report.
-In such case, Celus will return a reply similar to this:
+In such case, CELUS will return a reply similar to this:

 .. code-block:: json